Drive-Trust-Alliance/sedutil/msed/ReadMe.txt

 msed - Manage Self Encrypting Drives

-This program and it's acompanying Pre-Boot Authorization image allow you to enable the locking in SED's that comply with the TCG OPAL 2.00 standard.
+This program and it's accompanying Pre-Boot Authorization image allow you to enable the locking in SED's that comply with the TCG OPAL 2.00 standard.

-***** Warning  ****** A FAILURE OF AND/OR IMPROPER USE OF THIS PROGRAM COULD CAUSE YOU TO UNRECOVEABLY LOSE ALL OF THE DATA ON YOUR DRIVE.
+***** Warning  ****** A FAILURE OF AND/OR IMPROPER USE OF THIS PROGRAM COULD CAUSE YOU TO UNRECOVERABLE LOSS ALL OF THE DATA ON YOUR DRIVE AND/OR PREVENT THE DRIVE FROM BEING USED AT ALL EVER AGAIN.
 IF YOU ARE UNSURE OF WHAT YOU ARE DOING THEN
 *PLEASE* GET SOME HELP USING THIS PROGRAM.